George A. Taylor: World War II

 After entry of the United States into the war in December 1941, Taylor was transferred to North Africa, where he served as a staff member of Advanced Echelon Amphibious Forces, Atlantic Fleet, and in October as a staff member to the Naval Operating Base Commander in Oran, Algeria.
 In February 1943, Taylor briefly led 26th Infantry Regiment and on 20 April of the same year, he was transferred back to the 16th Infantry Regiment, where he replaced Colonel d'Alary Fechet as regimental commander.

 He then commanded the Regiment during the Allied invasion of Sicily and Omaha Beach.
 His executive officer during this time was James K. Woolnough, later to become a four star general.

 Omaha Beach

 He arrived on the beach in a later wave, about 0800.
 A colonel at the time, he was still the regimental commander for the 16th Infantry Regiment, which took many casualties in the initial assault.
-He found the remnants of his exhausted and shell-shocked men pinned down along the seawall.
-He was able to motivate, organize and lead the attack inland.
+He found the remnants of his exhausted and shell-shocked men pinned down all along the seawall.
+He was able to motivate, organize and lead their attack inland.

-His famous quote from Omaha Beach:
+He is remembered best for his most famous quote from Omaha Beach:

 Taylor is sometimes confused with General Norman Cota, who was also on the beach that day, but in a different sector with a different unit, the U.S. 29th Infantry Division.
 Both officers rallied the troops under fire.
 In the film The Longest Day General Cota (played by Robert Mitchum) was given Taylor's line.